04likhitha/Amazon-Clone/README.md

 # Amazon-Clone
 ## Overview
 This project is a single-page application (SPA) that mimics the layout and design of the Amazon website, built using HTML and CSS.
-The goal is to showcase responsive design and user-friendly navigation within a single HTML document.

 ## Features
 - Displays a grid of products with images and descriptions.
 - Simple footer with additional links and information